John Weston (aviator): World War I

-Weston had moved to the England in June 1913 and by October 1913 was working with the Willow's Aircraft Company on military dirigibles.
+Weston moved to England in June 1913 and by October 1913 was working with the Willow's Aircraft Company on military dirigibles.
 In February 1914, he received British Aeronaut's Certificate No. 38 (for flying balloons) as well as Airship Pilot's Certificate No.23.

 At the outbreak of World War I Weston joined the South African forces taking part in the South West Africa Campaign (present day Namibia).
 He was responsible for providing and maintaining airfields.
 On 6 February 1915, he joined the South Africa Air Corps (SAAC) with the rank of lieutenant.
 It was not until 1 May 1915 that aircraft were available to South Africa's military forces and they were then found to be unserviceable.
 However, Weston was able to place beacons for pilots as far afield as Garub, now in Namibia.

 After German forces capitulated in South West Africa on 9 July 1915, Weston and his family travelled to England, arriving in Tilbury on 9 September 1915.
 On 1 July 1916, he was commissioned as a temporary sub-lieutenant in the Royal Naval Volunteer Reserve, for duties with the RNAS.
 His first posting was to No. 3 Aeroplane Wing, Manston.
 On 28 September 1916, he was promoted to temporary acting lieutenant.
 No. 3 (Naval) Wing] formed during the spring of 1916.
 Weston's group was one of the first departures to an airfield at Luxeuil-les-Bains, operating over a strategically important German manufacturing region.
 Weston's role included calibration of compasses and provision of marked maps to observers and airmen, intelligence work and retrieving downed airmen.
 He also negotiated reparations for local farmers and residents affected by his unit's operations, since he spoke French.
 From 28 July 1916, Weston also worked as a translator.